Part 3: Apply Gold Leaf

 Since the time of the earliest icons, pure gold leaf has been applied to the backgrounds of tempera panels to imbue them with a sense of the heavenly and divine — as well as to increase visibility of paintings in candlelit churches.
 The technique of gilding has changed little in the last thousand years, and still provides artists a tool to create a sense of richness and spirituality in their work.

-The first step in preparing a panel forincise the panel gilding is to lightly scratch an outline of the area where gold is to be laid.
+The first step in preparing a panel for gilding is to lightly scratch an outline of the area where gold is to be laid.
 Since the gold cannot be applied along precise lines, incising also allows the artist to see the line (under the gold) up to which paint will later be applied.

 Using a needle-like incising tool, scratch lightly with about the same pressure as you would writing with a pencil.
 Pressing too deeply into the smooth surface can cut the gesso, and scratches will show up in the final panel.